Monitoring Illegal Practice

 Prevention and monitoring

-The Engineering Act specifies that only members of the OIQ may engage in activities reserved for the profession and use the title of “engineer” (including its abbreviation, “ing” or “Eng.”).
-The OIQ has the power to enforce the law and can prosecute those who violate it.
+The Engineering Act specifies that only members of the OIQ may engage in activities reserved for the profession and use the title “engineer” (including its abbreviations, “ing.” or “Eng.”).
+The OIQ has the power to enforce the law and can prosecute any who violate it.

-Monitoring unlawful practice is one of the mechanisms the OIQ uses to protect the public.
+Monitoring illegal practice is one of the mechanisms the OIQ uses to protect the public.

 What is illegal practice?

-• Misusing the title of an engineer or its abbreviation (“ing” or “P.Eng.”) or falsely implying that one can practise engineering.
+• Misusing the title “engineer” or its abbreviation (“ing” or “P.Eng.”) or falsely implying that one is authorized to practise engineering.

-• Practising the profession of engineering without being a member of the OIQ.
+• Practising engineering without being a member of the OIQ.

 • Using plans or specifications not signed and sealed by an engineer to perform engineering work.